SWAB RADIO 2024 BY ARTSUPER

 Tradition and innovation: the role of emerging art in Barcelona and Taipei

-The objects and bodies present in “The blue color of my sky” turn our gaze towards the traditions of Barcelona and Taipei that converge in SOLO SHOW.
-Their artistic proposals also point to a tomorrow in which emerging art and its circulation play a decisive role in shaping the collective identities that will mark the futures of these metropolises.
+The objects and bodies presented in “The Blue Color of My Sky” invited the audience to reflect on the traditions of Barcelona and Taipei, which converged in the context of SOLO SHOW.
+The artistic proposals showcased pointed toward a future where emerging art and its circulation play a decisive role in shaping the collective identities that will define the paths of these metropolises.

-In Barcelona, a city known for its rich artistic and cultural tradition, a vibrant emerging art scene has sprung in recent decades, driven by a network of independent spaces that provide a platform of creativity for young artists.
+In Barcelona, a city renowned for its rich artistic and cultural traditions, the vibrant emerging art scene has flourished over the past decades, supported by a network of independent spaces fostering young creative talent.

-Taipei has also seen significant growth in its emerging art scene in recent years.
-In the city, cultural influences from across the Asian continent converge, creating an eclectic scene, marked by artistic experimentation and the use of technology, which have made it a reference for Southeast Asia.
+Taipei, too, has experienced significant growth in its emerging art scene in recent years.
+As a city where cultural influences from across Asia meet, its eclectic art scene thrives on experimentation and the integration of technology, establishing itself as a hub for Southeast Asia.

 From the gallery to the city: project, community and context from the youngest spaces